mapbox/tippecanoe/README.md

 Options
 -------

+There are a lot of options.
+A lot of the time you won't want to use any of them other than `-o` _output_`.mbtiles` to name the output file, and probably `-f` to delete the file that already exists with that name.

+If you are mapping point features, you will often want to use `-Bg` to automatically choose a base zoom level for dot dropping.
+If that doesn't work out for you, try `-r1 --drop-fraction-as-needed` to turn off the normal dot dropping and instead only drop features if the tiles get too big.

+If you are mapping points or polygons, you will often want to use `--drop-densest-as-needed` to drop some of them if necessary to make the low zoom levels work.

+If your features have a lot of attributes, use `-y` to keep only the ones you really need.

+If your input is formatted as newline-delimited GeoJSON, use `-P` to make input parsing a lot faster.

 ### Names of layers and tileset description and attribution

  * `-l` _name_ or `--layer=`_name_: Layer name (default "file" if source is file.json or output is file.mbtiles).
 If there are multiple input files